hydro-project/hydroflow/docs/docs/dfir/concepts/stratification.md

 ## Technical Details
 The concept of stratification is taken directly from stratified negation in the [Datalog](https://en.wikipedia.org/wiki/Datalog) language.
-Hydroflow identifies a stratum boundary at any blocking input to an operator, where classical Datalog only stratifies its negation operator.
+DFIR identifies a stratum boundary at any blocking input to an operator, where classical Datalog only stratifies its negation operator.

-The Hydroflow compiler performs stratification via static analysis of the Hydroflow spec.
+The DFIR compiler performs stratification via static analysis of the DFIR spec.
 The analysis is based on the following rules:
 - A Handoff is interposed in front of any blocking input to an operator (as documented in the [operator definitions](../syntax/surface_ops_gen.md)).
 - The flow is partitioned at the Handoffs into subflows called "strata".
 - The resulting graph of strata and Handoffs is tested to ensure that it's acyclic.
 (Cycles through blocking operators are forbidden as they not have well-defined behavior—note that the blocking operators in a cycle would deadlock waiting for each other.)

-Given the acyclicity test, any legal Hydroflow program consists of a directed acyclic graph (DAG) of strata and handoffs.
+Given the acyclicity test, any legal DFIR program consists of a directed acyclic graph (DAG) of strata and handoffs.
 The strata are numbered in ascending order by assigning stratum number 0 to the "leaves" of the DAG (strata with no upstream operators), and then ensuring that each stratum is assigned a number that is one larger than any of its upstream strata.

-As a Hydroflow operator executes, it is running on a particular transducer, in a particular tick, in a particular stratum.
+As a DFIR operator executes, it is running on a particular transducer, in a particular tick, in a particular stratum.

 ### Determining whether an operator should block: Monotonicity